DigiBP/digibp-gimmelwald/README.md

 As soon as the contact is signed and returned, the HR informes the BU manager, requests the preparation of a new workspace and all system accesses.
 The process ends with the welcome of the new employee to his first day of work.

-### HR recruitment process
+### Process flow - to be
+After we described the "as is" process we started to digitize the process to its future form.
+This "to be" process will be described in the following paragraphs.
+For this project, the scope of the HR recruitment process has been defined to start with the request for a new employee to join the team, and ends when a new employee is successfully hired.
+The affected departments (e.g. Business unit or HR department) are labeled and the assigned with corresponding tasks.
+The process scope ends with the part when the new employee signs and returns the contract and furthermore the onboarding process has been initiated.
+The onboarding itself and any trainings or the first day of the new employee is not part of this process scope.
 Camunda modeler was used to model the HR recruitment process.
 The main HR recruitment process also contains individual processes which are modelled as subprocess.
 Those are called in the main HR recruitment process.
 Once the called subprocess is completed, token returns to the main HR recruitment process and continues with the modelled tasks.

-## Process Scope
-For this project, the scope of the HR recruitment process has been defined to start with the request for a new employee to join the team, and ends when a new employee is successfully hired.
-The affected departments (e.g. Business unit or HR department) are labeled and the assigned with corresponding tasks.
-The process scope ends with the part when the new employee signs and returns the contract and furthermore the onboarding process has been initiated.
-The onboarding itself and any trainings or the first day of the new employee is not part of this process scope.
 The digitalization of process is focused on the subprocess "preliminary sounding" due to most value added on the process flow.

-### Process flow - to be
-After we described the "as is" process we started to digitize the process to its future form.
-This "to be" process will be described in the following paragraphs.

 ### HR recruitment process
 ![HR Mainprocess](https://user-images.githubusercontent.com/47921658/58235796-d451fd00-7d41-11e9-91e5-5d8f755f279e.png)